 For generating the CSR,

-- find the Security section in cPanel main page and click on the SSL/TLS option
+- find the Security section on cPanel main page and click on the SSL/TLS option

 - In SSL/TLS page click on the Certificate Signing Requests (CSR) option.

-- Fill the required information in the CSR generation form and click on the Generate button.
+- Fill in the required information in the CSR generation form and click on the Generate button.